Butterfinger Candy Bar Copycat (Gluten-Free)

 Step 1: Prepare the Chocolate Cookie Layer

-In a medium bowl, combine 2/3 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 3 tablespoons maple syrup, 3 tablespoons melted coconut oil, 2 tablespoons milk, 1 teaspoon vanilla extract, and 1/4 teaspoon salt.
-Stir until smooth and well mixed, then press this mixture evenly into a parchment-lined baking pan.
+Preheat your oven to 350°F and line an 8×8-inch pan with parchment paper.
+In a bowl, mix 2/3 cup almond flour, 1/2 cup chocolate protein powder, 2 tablespoons cocoa powder, 3 tablespoons maple syrup, 3 tablespoons melted coconut oil, 2 tablespoons milk, 1 teaspoon vanilla extract, and 1/4 teaspoon salt until a thick dough forms.

 Mixing chocolate cookie dough.